AJ Bell includes AJ Bell plc and its subsidiaries.

 Our top venues mostly represent the high level of trades we receive in Collective Investment Funds (Oeics and Unit Trusts) and are detailed by the Fund Provider who manufacture the funds range for the investments made.

-- Directed Orders - Where a customer specifically requests us to execute their order on a specific venue.
-The regulation therefore does not consider it to be part of our standard execution process and that it is appropriate therefore for the details to be separately identified.
+- Directed Orders - Where a customer specifically requests us to execute their order on a specific venue the regulation does not consider it to be part of our standard execution process and it is therefre appropriate for the details to be separately identified.